 Candy Math Manipulatives

-You will never see your kids so interested in math as when you use candy to teach it.
-Use these sweet treats for adding, subtracting, making graphs or anything else kids can conceptualize.
+You will never see your kids so interested in math as to when you use candy to teach it.
+Use these sweet treats for adding, subtracting, making graphs, or anything else kids can conceptualize.
 They will learn math concepts and love the rewards!

 Family Game Night